anthill499/Coffee-Up/README.md

 1) Fill the order in time without fail.
 Failure to press the right key combinations will result in restarting the order.

-Customers will:
+Orders will:

 1) Come in increasing numbers based on the day of the week

-2) Walk out if the time spent waiting for the order is too long.
+2) Be deleted and subtract points from the score if the time spent waiting for the order is too long.

 Game Difficulty is comprised of: